 The largely unexplored Tableland applications encompass Yelma and Frere Formation stratigraphic units and their associated unconformity which has been shown elsewhere in the basin to be prospective for both Mississippi Valley and SEDEX style base and precious metals mineralisation.
 Importantly, GSWA regional aeromagnetic data indicates a series of north-south and subsidiary northwest trending structures traversing the Tableland areas.
 These structures appear to be deep-seated and traceable through both the Archean and Paleoproterozoic terranes and may have created a viable framework for the migration of mineralised brines and hydrothermal fluids during early basin formation.

 Castle has commenced the collation and critical review of publicly available historical data and is also evaluating work being undertaken by other companies now active in the region as a prelude to determining the prospectivity of its licence areas and the logical way forward for each of the licences.

 The Company particularly notes that the Withnell application is adjacent to licences hosting the recent Chinook – Magazine zinc-lead discovery (refer Rumble Resources Limited ASX:RTR releases 8 April 2021 and 19 April 2021) (“Rumble”).

-All five licence applications are at an early stage of the grant process and there is no certainty that the applications will be granted.
+All seven licence applications are at an early stage of the grant process and there is no certainty that the applications will be granted.